‘RHONY’ Star Ramona Singer’s New Home Is In The Same Building As Her Old Apartment

 “Simply Moving will be moving into this new apartment and they’ll be placing everything exactly the way it is downstairs,” she told her online audience in a video shared on Instagram Live.
 “But it’s going to look better because I have running wood floors!
 And my views are even better!”

-Ever since Singer moved into her first apartment downtown, she’s experienced backlash from her online audience who have hassled her about the parquet floors because they feel they look cheap.
-Now, however, as she prepares to relocated to the upper floor, Singer is happy to move on from the parquet floors to her new apartment, which has been outfitted with stunning, full-plank wood floors.
+Ever since Singer moved into her first apartment downtown, she’s experienced backlash from her online audience who have hassled her about the parquet floors because they think the flooring looks cheap.
+Now, however, as she prepares to relocate, Singer is happy to move to her new apartment, which has been outfitted with stunning, full-plank wood floors.

 “You know I love to entertain, right?
 Turtle time—you need lots of ice!” she said.